Coniston - Duddon Valley - Eskdale drive

-From Dalegarth Station, continue up the Eskdale valley beyond Boot.
-The scenic road soon takes you past the Woolpack Inn pub and cafe on the left, then a small free car park on the left and then across the River Esk before arriving at the foot of Hardknott Pass which is marked by various warning signs and a telephone box.
+Turn left out of the station car park to continue up the Eskdale valley beyond Boot.
+The scenic but narrow valley road soon takes you past the Woolpack Inn pub and cafe, then Eskdale Youth Hostel, followed by Wha House car park, all on the left.
+Cross the River Esk and a short run along the valley floor with good views of surrounding mountains brings you to the foot of Hardknott Pass, marked by various warning signs and a telephone box.
 This is the start of a notorious section of mountain road which certainly provides a challenging and often exciting experience.
 It is not something to try in bad weather and you need to ensure your vehicle is in good working order, you think ahead and hope other drivers do the same!
-The narrow road with passing places immediately starts to ascend very steeply for half a mile before the gradient eases and you reach the parking area for Hardknott Roman Fort on the left.
+The narrow road with passing places immediately starts to ascend very steeply for half a mile before the gradient eases and you reach the layby parking area for Hardknott Roman Fort on the left.

 Hardknott Roman Fort